Going to MNSSHP this year? Here are some of the best Tips for attending Mickey's Not So Scary Halloween Party at Walt Disney World.

 My family just attended our tenth Mickey's Not So Scary Halloween Party — you can check out some of my past reviews (with pictures!) here, here, here, here & here.
 Over the years, we've gotten pretty used to the in's and out's, and what to expect at MNSSHP.
 I know many visitors will be attending Mickey's Not So Scary Halloween for the first time, so I thought I would offer some helpful tips to get the most out of your evening.

 Mickey's Not So Scary Halloween Party Tips

 → If you do wear a costume, check the weather.
-Keep in mind Florida is hot in August, September, and October— shorts and a Halloween-themed shirt are perfectly acceptable.
+Keep in mind Florida is hot in August, September, and October— shorts and a Halloween-themed shirt or tank top are perfectly acceptable.
 Long sleeves and pants are often too much.
 This is one time where light and breathable fabrics will be your friend, especially on children.
-If costumes aren’t your thing, the Disney Store has a cute selection of Disney Halloween tees and accessories … or make your own!
+If costumes aren't your thing, both the Disney Store and Amazon have a cute selection of Disney Halloween tees and accessories ... or make your own!

-→ If there is rain in the forecast, pack along umbrellas or better yet, ponchos for the entire family.
+→ If there is rain in the forecast, pack umbrellas or better yet, ponchos for the entire family.
 In inclement weather, the parade and fireworks show may be canceled.
-Additionally, certain rides and attraction may close temporarily due to lightning.
+Additionally, certain rides and attractions may close temporarily due to lightning.
 All of this is unpredictable.

 → For those with food allergies or dietary needs such as vegan and gluten-free, a special teal trick bag is available for trick-or-treating around the park.
-Instead of getting candy at each of the stops, guests are given teal tokens that can be redeemed for allergy-friendly treats at either the Town Square Theater or Heritage House.
+Instead of getting candy at each of the stops, guests are given teal tokens that can be redeemed for allergy-friendly treats at either the Town Square Theater or Liberty Square Ticket Office.
 Just see a cast member at any treat station for a teal bag.

-Here are some of the treats we received this year with each of bags.
+Here are some of the treats we received this year with each of the treat bags.

 Regular MNSSHP Treat Bag Candy